Chart Color Schemes

 Chelsea Heights's population is slightly older than the national pattern

 Chelsea Heights has a median age of 40, which is slightly higher than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Melbourne, Chelsea Heights has an over-representation of the 75-84 age group (8.2% locally) and an under-representation of the 25-34 year-olds (7.9%).
-Between 2021 and the present, the 75-84 age group has increased from 6.3% to 8.2%, while the 15-24 cohort has risen from 10.9% to 12.1%.
-Conversely, the 25-34 age group has decreased from 9.9% to 7.9%.
-By 2041, demographic projections suggest significant changes in Chelsea Heights' age profile.
-The 75-84 age cohort is expected to grow by 182 people (41%), increasing from 444 to 627 individuals.
+Compared to the Greater Melbourne average, Chelsea Heights has an over-representation of the 75-84 age cohort (8.2% locally), while the 25-34 year-olds are under-represented (7.9%).
+Between 2021 and present, the 75-84 age group grew from 6.3% to 8.2%, and the 15-24 cohort increased from 10.9% to 12.1%.
+Conversely, the 25-34 age group declined from 9.9% to 7.9%.
+By 2041, Chelsea Heights' age profile is projected to change significantly.
+The 75-84 age cohort is expected to expand by 182 people (41%), growing from 444 to 627 individuals.
 Notably, the combined 65+ age groups are projected to account for 56% of total population growth, reflecting the area's aging demographic trend.
 Meanwhile, the 5-14 and 0-4 age cohorts are expected to experience population declines.